-Before starting to use any of the existing implementations for handling missing values in a statistical analysis, it is essential to understand why missing values are problematic.
-There are many lenses to view missing data through: the source of the missing values, their potential meaning, the relevance of the features they occur in -- and the implications for different types of analyses.
-For someone unfamiliar with missing data, it is a challenge to know where to begin the journey of understanding them, and the methods to address them.

-This challenge is being addressed with ``R-miss-tastic'', which makes the material to get started easily accessible.
+For someone unfamiliar with missing data, it is a challenge to know where to begin the journey of understanding them, and the methods to handle them.
+This challenge is addressed with \samp{R-miss-tastic}, which makes the material to get started easily accessible.

-Teaching and workshop material takes many forms -- from slides, course notes, lab workshops, and video tutorials.
-The material is high quality, and has been generously contributed by numerous renowned researchers who research the problem of missing values, many of whom are professors having designed introductory and advanced classes for statistical analysis with missing data.
-This makes the material on the ``R-miss-tastic'' platform well suited for both beginners and more experienced users.
+Teaching and workshop material takes many forms -- from slides, course notes, lab workshops, video tutorials and in-depth seminars.
+The material is of high quality, and has been generously contributed by numerous renowned researchers who investigate the problems of missing values, many of whom are professors having designed introductory and advanced classes for statistical analyses with missing data.
+This makes the material on the \samp{R-miss-tastic} platform well suited for both beginners and more experienced users.

-These teaching and workshop materials are described as "lectures", and are organized into five sections:
+These teaching and workshop materials are described as \samp{lectures}, and are organized into five sections: